number435398/Noodlyappendagecoin-project/README.md

 ---------------
 I shifted the litecoin fork from v 15 as opposed to v.16.3 and it looks like everything is working properly!
 Just remember to backup your wallet.dat file.

-If you want to compile this yourself, read the build files in the doc folder.
+If you want to compile this yourself, read the build files instructions in the doc folder.

 Current Status (as of 11/4/2018):
 ---------------